 Kids are great.
 That’s where I was headed.

 One of the reasons my kids are awesome is because they allow me to relive my youth in continuing stages.
 It began with Sesame Street, which has not changed much at all since the 1970s.
 I found myself singing along to the pinball song (One-Two-Three-FOUR-Five, Six-Seven-Eight-NINE-ten, ELEVEN TWELVE!) and “Noom-na-noom-na-noom”-ing with that cartoon typewriter guy and becoming almost giddy to discover that Super Grover is still a hapless dipstick.
 I also introduced my kids to Tom and Jerry (which is still hilarious, though some might argue inappropriately violent) and laughed along with them (and Jerry) each time Tom got his face blown off by TNT.
 I taught them how to play Pac-Man and Galaga and still maintain that my proudest parenting moment was the day my daughter got her first 1-up in Super Mario Brothers.
 I gave my son all of my Hot Wheels and Matchboxes (which I saved for twenty-five years because they were once my absolute treasures) and even tried to give my daughter my cherished “Blue Doggy” stuffed animal that I slept with every night when I was a young boy.
 She passed.
-I’m guessing she passed because at this point, he looks like something a hobo salvaged from a fire.
+I’m guessing she passed because at this point,

 The point is, kids keep you young.
 More importantly, they keep you in touch with the young person inside of you.
 When I’m most introspective, I don’t feel much different today than I did as a kid.
 Obviously I have more experiences and knowledge from which to draw on as I face situations in my life but my core personality isn’t much different.
 I still like lots of the same things.
 There is a youthful part of me that still misses playing with Matchboxes and Legos.
 I miss watching The Muppet Show and laughing at cartoons.
 Part of that is nostalgia but another part is the little kid inside of me that still yearns for simple pleasures.
 Having an excuse to revisit them without feeling silly is one of the greatest perks of being a parent.
 I see my old Matchbox cars strewn around the house and each one is connected to a specific childhood memory.
 Kermit dodges Miss Piggy’s advances on a DVD playing in the other room and a part of me is ten again.
 I step painfully on a weird triangle shaped Lego in the middle of the night and although I briefly want to punch some tiny kittens in the face, the pain subsides and I remember the hours I used to spend creating intricate Lego worlds as a kid.
 (It doesn’t stop me from hucking the triangle Lego at the wall, hard.)